 When a razor blade is not sharp enough, this increases the risks of razor nicks.
 By regularly stropping and honing your razor, you can maintain its sharpness so it cuts hair easily and cleanly.

 Of course, if you’re using high quality straight razors, you’ll have less problems with your blade.
-Here at Naked Armor, our Japanese stainless steel straight razors are made to last, saving you time and money, while ensuring a luxurious, shaving experience.
+Here at Naked Armor, our Japanese steel straight razors are made to last, saving you time and money, while ensuring a luxurious shaving experience.